fardinabbasi/Ball_and_Beam_Control_System/README.md

 <img src="/readme_images/lin_res.png">
 This system cannot be stabilized using a compensator.
 ### Q8
-If we remove the unstable pole of the system, the linearized system will be stabilized, but the main nonlinear system will still remain unstable.
+If we remove the unstable pole of the system, the linearized system will be stabilized, but the main non-linear system will still remain unstable.

 **Non-linear system**
 <img src="/readme_images/non_lin_pole_sys.png">